Australian Information Industry Association

 - The immediate past Chair

-Council members are a senior representative of their organisation within that State or Territory and their organisation must a paid-up Full or Associate Member of the AIIA.
+Council members are a senior representative of their organisation within that State or Territory and their organisation must be a paid-up Full Member of the AIIA.

 Each Council holds an Annual General Meeting before the end of the year, in late November or December.
 In the lead-up to the AGM, the Council holds an election for vacant Council positions, with the new Council appointed at the AGM for a three year term.